What does Music look like at High Ercall?

 How will this support the children in lifelong learning?

-Music is mostly taught as ********at High Ercall.
-We plan on a 2 yearly cycle across the school.
+Music is mostly taught as a discrete lesson at High Ercall.
+We plan on a 2 yearly rolling curriculum across the school.
 We plan as a whole staff and ensure that the progression of skills are built in from EYFS to Year 6.
 Children are taught the interlinking key concepts of technical, constructive, expressive pillars of progression.

 - Listen and Appraise